Islamic ethics: Human rights

+Ash'arism, one of three orthodox theological schools of Sunni Islam generally denies that there are universal moral truths.
+Ethics are based solely on God's command, which might align with human rights by coincidence, but this is not necessary.
+Therefore, many conservative Muslims doubt that human rights are beyond cultural ties or universal.

+Maturidism, another orthodox theological school of Sunni Islam, however, overshadowed by Ash'arism in the last centuries, yet still prominent in Central Asia, adheres to the belief of objective morality, which can be deducted through reason.
+Thus, Muslims adhering to Maturidi theology, might possibly agree on human rights.

 Religious pluralism

 While religious minorities were not granted equality with Islam, classical Sharia, allowed the functioning of the religious laws and courts of Christians, Jews and Hindus in lands ruled by Islam.
 These were usually accommodated within the Islamic legal framework, as seen in the early Caliphate, Al-Andalus, the Indian subcontinent, and the Ottoman Millet system.
 Non-Muslims were allowed to engage in religious practices that were forbidden to Muslims by Islamic law.
 In a notable example, Zoroastrian practice of incestuous "self-marriage" where a man could marry his mother, sister or daughter, was to be tolerated according to Ibn Qayyim (1292–1350).
 He based his opinion on the precedent that Muhammad had knowledge of their practices, coming in contact with them, but did not forbid such self-marriages.
 Religious minorities were also free to do whatever they wished in their own homes, provided they did not publicly engage in illicit sexual activity in ways that could threaten public morals.